 The desire to support services within networks and supported by networks has resulted in a number of architectural solutions being worked on in numerous standardization bodies and forums.
-A standardized architectural model for a control signalling with regard to the voice and video over LTE based networks (VoLTE/ViLTE), network virtualization, cloud computing, future networks, 5G/IMT-2020and other emerging technologies is needed.
+A standardized architectural model for a control signalling with regard to the voice and video over LTE based networks (VoLTE/ViLTE), network virtualization, cloud computing, ML/AI, Distributed Ledger Technology, QKDN and related technologies and other emerging telecommunication/ICT technologies which might be applied in IMT-2020, IMT-2020 network and beyond is needed.

-A standard reference model for the control plane is required to identify a set of interfaces which provide interoperability between telecommunication networks, between equipment from different suppliers, between the cloud computing networks and between virtualized and the physical networks.
+A standard reference model for the control plane is required to identify a set of interfaces which provide interoperability between telecommunication networks, between equipment from different suppliers, between the cloud computing networks, between the virtualized and the physical networks and between networks evolve in different phases such as IMT-2020 network and beyond.